0maaz-01/Dentist/README.md

   Highlights of feedback and patient satisfaction stories

 * 🏢 **Office Showcase**
-  A photo section to show the clinic interiors and equipment
+  A sliding photo section to show the clinic interiors and equipment

 ---